danielepantaleone/ioq3-UrT/README.md

 * unlocked `sv_fps` cvar from game module constraint
 * extended callvote spam protection: `sv_failedvotetime` defines the amount of secs between callvotes
 * added `tell` command: send a private message to a specific client (works with partial client name)
-* hidden big brother bot (or similar) commands: they are visible just to the client who issued them
 * added RCON `sendclientcommand` command: send a reliable command as a specific client
 * added RCON `spoof` command: send a game client command as a specific client
 * fixed `stopserverdemo` command being executed on non-dedicated servers